-Lack of care leading to Norfolk and Norwich Hospital discharge delays
+Norfolk and Norwich Hospital unable to discharge 180 patients

 Ms Syson added: "The length of stay of the patients seems to be getting longer."

-To help cope with the delays, the hospital opened a "home first unit" in January for patients who did not need acute care but it was unable to discharge.
+To help cope with the delays, the hospital opened a "home-first unit" in January for patients who did not need acute care but it was unable to discharge.

 The unit focuses on rehabilitation to try to prevent the patients coming back into hospital or requiring more care at home.